asthapant/handbook/README2.md

 ### Different types of Counters:

 **UP counters** count upwards or incrementally.
-It increases count for every rising/falling edge of clock depending upon positive/negative trigerring of the flip flops.
+It increases count for every rising/falling edge of clock depending upon positive/negative edge triggering of the flip flops.

 **Down counters** on the other hand, count downwards or in a decremental manner.